 and clouded the mind.
 The four barrels sitting on the cart should bring a fair quantity of silver and iron nuggets.

-Faolan stood up and glanced at his friend.
-Badger had alerted toward the woods on one side and away from the direction of the dwarf’s caves.
-Then the faint sounds of brushes rustling
+Faolan stood.
+Badger had alerted away from the direction of the dwarf’s caves and toward the woods on one side.
+This was not the dwarfs coming.
+Then the sounds of brushes rustling

 The brush burst aside and a small, stocky, unbearded man in tattered clothing stumbled out of the woods into the torch-lit clearing.
 He looked directly at Faolan and said, “Help me,” in a